openhab/openhab-alexa/USAGE.md

       * `<channelName2>`=`<channelNumber2>`
       * ...
   * `InputController.input`
-    * Items that represent a source input (ex, "HDMI 1", or "MUSIC" on a stereo)
+    * Items that represent a source input (e.g. "HDMI 1", or "TUNER" on a stereo).
+A list of [supported input values](https://developer.amazon.com/docs/device-apis/alexa-property-schemas.html#input-values) needs to be provided using the supportedInputs parameter.
+The space between the input name and number is not sent to OH (e.g. "HDMI 1" [alexa] => "HDMI1" [OH]).
+That space can also be omitted in the supported list as well.
     * Supported item type:
       * String
     * Default category: TV
+    * supports additional properties:
+      * supportedInputs=`<values>`
+        * required list of supported input values (e.g. "HMDI1,TV,XBOX")
   * `Speaker.volume`
     * Items that represent a volume level, default increment may be specified in metadata parameters
     * Supported item type: